'God is our refuge and strength, an ever present help in trouble. Therefore, we will not fear...'

 - The Leadership Team are identifying particularly vulnerable members of the congregation to make sure that people are keeping an even closer eye on them.

-- If you usually take part in one-to-one Bible studies, why not try to arrange to do those on the phone or online as well.
+- If you usually take part in one-to-one Bible studies, please do try to arrange to do those on the phone or online as well, or over a socially distanced walk.

 BEING A GOOD NEIGHBOUR

 - We all need to love our neighbours by following the government’s guidelines on hygiene, self-isolation and social distancing so that we play no part in spreading the virus.
 You can find the latest government guidance here.

 - We encourage the King’s family to use the opportunities that this crisis affords to speak about the hope we have in Jesus in the midst of sickness and uncertainty.